 How to Grow and Care

-African Violets will thrive in bright, warm and humid conditions.
-Keep water from touching their leaves or it will leave brown spots.
-Remove dead flowers and leaves as soon as you have seen them, to encourage a healthier plant.
-Regularly check the soil and plant to make sure there is no accumulation of dead leaves.
+African Violets will thrive in bright, warm, and humid conditions.
+Keep water from touching their leaves, or it will leave brown spots.
+Remove dead flowers and leaves as soon as you have seen them to encourage a healthier plant.
+Regularly check the soil and plant to ensure there is no accumulation of dead leaves.
 This will encourage rot.